Human Layer Security Training

 $25.6M

-Stolen from engineering firm Arup via a single deepfake video call impersonating the CFO. — CNN, 2024
+Stolen from engineering firm Arup via a multi-step scam including a deepfake video call impersonating the CFO. — CNN, 2024

 A few seconds of publicly available audio is enough to clone someone's voice with near-perfect accuracy, enabling convincing phone-based fraud.

-Generative AI creates perfectly written, hyper-personalised phishing emails in seconds — with dramatically higher success rates than human-crafted attacks.
+Generative AI creates perfectly written, hyper-personalised phishing emails that achieve a higher click-through rate than standard attempts by people.

 54%